yudhiesh/Question-Answering-Voice-Bot/README.md

 ## TODO:

-1. Create the Question and Answering Bot for the SQuAD v1.1 Dataset which words on text data.
+1. Create the Question and Answering Bot for the SQuAD v1.1 Dataset which works on text data.
 2. Create the Text-to-Speech part which takes in the text from the output of the Question and Answering Bot and then converts it into speech which can be